ccardea/github.io/about.md

 I took programming courses in college but am mostly self-taught.
 I've worked with C and C++ and more recently with PHP, along with HTML, CSS, and XML.
 I've studied object-oriented programming and design and relational database design and implementation with SQL.
 I've made a few contributions to open-source projects on Drupal.

 ### Current Sills
-- Recently completed MIT courses for Python programmiing and Data Science (online)
+- Recently completed MIT courses for Python programming and Data Science (online)
+- Currently auditing IBM Data Engineering Fundamentals
 - Languages: Python, SQL
 - Libraries: Numpy, Pandas, Matplotlib, Jupyter Lab
 - DBMS: SQLite3